BBerickson/seq_snakemakes/ReadME.txt

 # Process DNAseq and RNAseq, from raw data to bam to bigwig and deeptools matrix files

-This snakemake pipeline runs in a container and is set up to run on AMC Bodhi (LSF) and Bolder Alpine (SLURM)
+This snakemake pipeline runs in a container and is set up to run on AMC Bodhi (SLURM) and CU Boulder Alpine (SLURM).
+A legacy LSF profile for Bodhi is kept at workflow/profiles/Bodhi_LSF but is no longer used by the current setup/submit scripts.

 ## Features